aeb0084/CURE_SkillBuilding/README.md

 All Data                 | Combination of guided and autonomous format data collection (2018/2019) 18.19 Confidence.App     | Combination of pre/post-course guided and autonomous format data collection (2018/2019) -confidence and applicability measures only
 18.19 CURE               | Combination of post-course guided and autonomous format data collection (2018/2019) -perception of CURE measures only
+Gains                    | Changs in Pre-Post reports between guided and autonomous format along with pre-course scores for correction

 Data was then formatted for statistical analysis in R (version 3.5.1) for pre-post course comparisonsas a [CSV file](Models.csv), and course format comparisons as a separate [CSV file](Gains.csv).
 Annotated [statistical code](ICB_SkillBuilding_CURE.Rmd) was written in RMarkdown and results were written to a [HTML file](ICB_SkillBuilding_CURE.html).
 Download te HTML file for viewing.